Alexandra123713/kub.md-app/README.md

+**English**

+# KUB.MD-APP-CHECK-IN

+A simple application that allows employees to check in when they arrive at work, and enables managers to monitor delays.

+---

+## Description

+This application allows users to check in by:

+- Selecting the store branch where they work
+- Entering their first and last name
+- Optionally adding a reason for being late

+The submitted data is saved in a database and displayed in an **admin panel**, which is accessible only to managers (via login).

+### The admin panel includes three sections:

+1. **Delays**

+   - Select a time period and an employee
+   - When clicking the information button, a table is displayed showing:
+     - Date and time of arrival
+     - Employee’s name
+     - Store branch
+     - Reason for the delay
+     - Daily delays and the total delay time for the selected period

+2. **Employees**

+   - A table listing all employees
+   - Ability to add or remove employees

+3. **Stores**
+   - A table listing all store branches, their addresses, and opening hours
+   - Ability to add or remove store branches

+### Localization

+The application supports two languages:

+- Romanian
+- Russian

+---

+## Technologies Used

+- **React** + **Vite**
+- **Styled Components**
+- **Axios**
+- **React Hooks**: `useState`, `useEffect`, `useTranslation`, `useNavigate`
+- **External Libraries**:
+- `react-toastify` – for displaying success, error, or informational messages.
+- `react-select` – for dropdown menus, used to select the store branch or employee.
+- `react-datepicker` – for selecting the date range.
+- **Props** for passing data between components

+---

+## Status

+Project completed and fully functional.

+---

+## Author

+Project created by **Cerevatii Alexandra**

+---

+**Română**

 # KUB.MD-APP-CHECK-IN

 O aplicație simplă care permite angajaților să facă check-in când ajung la locul de muncă, iar managerilor să monitorizeze întârzierile.